How to set work-life boundaries

 Now you know — your work time ends when you leave your desk.

 Maybe you’ll be tempted to go back to it, but resist the urge.

 Step #2: Limit your work hours

 First and foremost, set work hours.
 Yes, you do need structure, even when working remotely.
-There are some tools that can assist you in tracking your time spent working.
+Some tools can assist you in tracking your time spent working.

 Step #3: Set boundaries with the people you work and live with

-Since we’ve established that the majority of remote work communication takes place via chat apps, it is best that you use a separate business messaging app such as Pumble for professional communication, so that you don’t have to be available to your colleagues all day.
+Since we’ve established that the majority of remote work communication takes place via chat apps, it is best that you use a separate business messaging app, such as Pumble, for professional communication — so that you don’t have to be available to your colleagues all day.

 If you don’t want to be distracted during your busy hours, maybe the best solution for you is asynchronous communication.

-Saying no is hard, but it is one of the crucial aspects of being assertive.
-Sometimes you’re afraid to say no for that famous fear of missing out, but keep in mind that experts on the topic, Vanessa M. Patrick and Henrik Hagtvedt state that saying no is essential for your well-being.
+Saying ‘No’ is hard (especially to your friends and family), but it is one of the crucial aspects of being assertive.
+Sometimes you’re afraid to say ‘No’ for that famous fear of missing out — but, keep in mind that experts on the topic, Vanessa M. Patrick and Henrik Hagtvedt, state that saying ‘No’ is essential for your well-being.
 In their research, they hypothesize and empirically demonstrate that even framing a refusal using “I don’t” as opposed to “I can’t” is more empowering.